kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/01-how-does-the-invite-program-work/content.md

+# Invites and rewards
-# How does the invite program work?
+## How does the invite program work?
 The more people send money with Wise, the better it is for everyone.

 ### Get money when you invite a friend